Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Applied -calculus and quasi-open bisimilarity

 \begin{definition}\emph{(quasi-open bisimilarity)} An open symmetric relation between extended processes $\mathrel{\mathcal{R}}$ is a quasi-open bisimulation whenever, if $A \mathrel{\mathcal{R}} B$ then the following hold: \begin{itemize} \item $A$ and $B$ are statically equivalent. \item If $A \lts{\pi} A'$ there exists $B'$ such that $B \lts{\pi} B'$ and $A' \mathrel{\mathcal{R}} B'$. \end{itemize} Processes $P$ and $Q$ are quasi-open bisimilar, written $P \sim Q$, whenever $P \mathrel{\mathcal{R}} Q$ for some quasi-open bisimulation $\mathcal{R}$. \end{definition}

+In the next section we define our unlinkability property by using quasi-open bisimilarity.
 The bisimilarity-based approach takes into account the fact that an attacker can make decisions during the execution of a protocol.
 Moreover, in comparison to familiar trace equivalence, for checking which tools like DeepSec~\cite{cheval2018rakotonirina} may help, bisimilarity is a \emph{safer} option since trace equivalence is coarser.
 Spelled out, this means that if a privacy property is defined using bisimilarity and it holds, then it holds when the bisimilarity is replaced by trace equivalence in the definition of the property.
-The opposite is not true~\cite{filimonov2019breaking}.
-In Section~\ref{sec_unlink} we define our unlinkability property by using quasi-open bisimilarity --- the coarsest notion of bisimilarity for the applied $\pi$-calculus that is a congruence.
+The opposite is not true as illustrated in related work using the BAC protocol for ePassport~\cite{filimonov2019breaking,horne2021mauw}, which is unlinkable if trace equivalence is instead employed, while, with respect to bisimilarity, there is a distinguishing strategy that can be exploited to link two sessions involving the same ePassport.
+Moreover, the openness/congruence feature of our chosen notion of bisimilarity allows us to prove properties in a modular way: an equivalence-based property that a smaller subsystem satisfies extends to a larger system for free.